Thermowell

 These adapt, thanks to their standard diameter, to the most used devices, with the following measurements:

-The next thing we are going to evaluate is the material with which it is made as it will provide longevity to your product, making it resistant to chemicals, temperatures and flow rate.
+The next thing we will assess is the material it is made of, as this will contribute to the longevity of your product, making it resistant to chemicals, temperatures, and flow rate.

 Chemical corrosion can be increased at low concentrations and high temperatures.
 In addition, we must add the possible erosion that the particles suspended in the liquid would produce.